 While burying existing power lines may seem like a logical solution, the reality is putting lines underground isn’t always the easiest or foolproof solution.

-Additionally, relocating existing overhead lines underground would cause massive disruption to property.
-Burying lines in customers’ front and back yards would disrupt everything from existing trees and their root systems, to swimming pools and swing sets.
+Relocating existing overhead lines underground would cause massive disruption to communities from existing trees and their root systems, to swimming pools and swing sets.
 Established structures such as sidewalks, street surfaces, curbs and driveways would also be affected.